Last updated: 17 Dec 2020

 d.
 Lawful Bases for uses of Personal Information

-- Performance of a contract - to provide you with our products and services in accordance with their terms;
+- Performance of a contract - to arrange, underwrite or manage our products, or handle claims in accordance with their terms;

 - Compliance with a legal obligation - to meet responsibilities we have to our regulators, tax officials, law enforcement, or other legal responsibilities;